kliment/Printrun/README.md

 You can use Printrun via crouton ( https://github.com/dnschneid/crouton ).
 Assuming you want Ubuntu Trusty, you used probably `sudo sh -e ~/Downloads/crouton -r trusty -t xfce` to install Ubuntu.
 Fetch and install dependencies with the line given above for Ubuntu/Debian, and obtain the source via git clone.

-By default you have no access to the serial port under Chrome OS, so you cannot connect to your 3D printer.
-Add yourself to the serial group to fix this
+By default you have no access to the serial port under Chrome OS crouton, so you cannot connect to your 3D printer.
+Add yourself to the serial group within the linux environment to fix this

 `sudo usermod -G serial -a <username>`

-where <username> should be your username.
+where `<username>` should be your username.
 Log out and in to make this group change active and allow communication with your printer.

 ### Fedora